Free Access 2019

 This year, Boston Harbor Now worked with the Department of Conservation and Recreation and the National Park Service to provide more free and reduced cost public access to the Islands and Harbor than ever before, surpassing 35,000 people served in 2018.

-This free and reduced-cost access was made possible by the generous support of Boston Harbor Cruises, Bay State Cruises, Massachusetts Bay Lines, AARP Massachusetts, Boston Cultural Council, Cargo Ventures, Eastern Bank, LL Bean and the National Park Foundation, Marion L. Decrow Memorial Foundation, Highland Street Foundation, WS Development Seaport Community Grant Program, the National Park Service, and donors to Boston Harbor Now.
+This free and reduced-cost access was made possible by the generous support of Boston Harbor Cruises, Bay State Cruises, Massachusetts Bay Lines, AARP Massachusetts, Boston Cultural Council, Millennium Partners, Eastern Bank, LL Bean and the National Park Foundation, Marion L. Decrow Memorial Foundation, Highland Street Foundation, WS Development Seaport Community Grant Program, the National Park Service, and donors to Boston Harbor Now.

 Through our network of 250+ nonprofits and community groups, Island Pass provides free access to the Boston Harbor Islands National and State Park for 15,000 youth, seniors and families.
 New this year, Boston Harbor Now added foster parents and their kids, teen parents, and new immigrants, with a focus on neighborhoods served through our Community Cruises.